1000ship/1000ship/why-my-nickname-is-1000ship.md

 "1000sh" can be pronounced like "Chun S. H." in Korean, "Thousand S. H."
 I used it in lots of platform services or games, etc...

-Somedays, I saw several times that *"1000sh"* is used by other users.
-Then I make it a little variance by adding "-ip" at the last of the word.
+I would like to use "1000sh", but someone already took the ID.
+Though I made a little difference by adding "-ip" at the last of the word.

 ## How can I explain why I use the word "-ship"?